navigation bar

 General Description

 The Lower Little River, flowing out from Pine Creek Lake into Arkansas and its Red River confluence, is a flatwater stream that retains the natural and unspoiled nature of the upper river above the lake.
 In the vicinity of Idabel the river forms the northern boundry of Ouachita National Forest, and a few more small towns can be found along this reach than are on the upper river, though most are not right on the river itself.
 Easy access from SH 98 is available at Wright City, as well as on an unnamed road between Glover and SH 87 near Garvin.
 The Lower Mountain Fork River flows into the Little River a few miles southeast of Broken Bow and south of Eagletown very near the Arkansas State Line.
-The entire Oklahoma reach of the Lower Little River is within McCurtain County of far southeastern Oklahoma.
+The entire Oklahoma reach of the Lower Little River is within Pushmataha and McCurtain Counties of far southeastern Oklahoma, though most of it flows in McCuratin County.
 This section of the river is very scenic and easy enough for anybody to paddle.
 Since it derives its flow from dam releases at Pine Creek Lake, augmented by runoff from local rainfall, the river frequently flows at navigable levels very near the Texas and Arkansas borders.

 Location